Alonso-del-Arte/chess/doc/Variants.md

 19. Re8+ Kg7
 20. Rxh8# 1-0

+The Clemenz opening can be very effective in atomic chess.

 ## Antichess

 In regular chess and most variants, you generally want to have more pieces than